realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 Distributed: Each developer has a copy of the whole repository on their local machine

 GitHub: A web-based Git repository hosting service, allowing users to share and access repositories on the web and copy or clone them to a local computer

+Merge: An operation that merges the origin/master branch into a local master branch